Many years ago, Mississippi ARES recognized that the digital modes were the future of Amateur Radio emergency communications.

 To be useful for ARES purposes, digital stations must be capable of establishing reliable, NVIS, point-to-point, repeater independent, Internet independent, digital Amateur Radio operation on VHF frequencies for local emcomm and on HF frequencies for state-wide emcomm.

-After years of extensive testing, Mississippi ARES has adopted the following digital modes for emergency communications: Winlink Email, NBEMS, and Packet Radio.
+After years of extensive testing, Mississippi ARES has adopted the following digital modes for emergency communications: Winlink Email, and NBEMS.

 Back to Top